llSourcell/kerala/README.md

 > An IPFS wrapper for string storage and retrieval

-Kerala offers a an easy-to-use wrapper to store and retrieve links on the Interplanetary File System.
+Kerala offers a an easy-to-use SDK to store and retrieve links on the Interplanetary File System.
 (IPFS) I created this library to aid me in creating a decentralized twitter.
 It can be used for any sort of decentralized application that stores user tweets/posts/microblogs.

 Kerala